Bergstrand, Curt, and Sinski, Jennifer. National Survey of Swingers. Bellarmine University Department of Sociology, 1999.

 A partial analysis of this data can be found in Today’s Alternative Marriage Styles: The Case of Swingers, Electronic Journal of Human Sexuality (Vol. 3, Oct.
 10, 2000) and in Swinging In America: Love, Sex, and Marriage in the 21st Century (Praeger, 2009).

-The SPSS data dictionary listing the variable information, and the marginals may be viewed and saved in PDF format: Data Description (352 KB)
+The SPSS data dictionary listing the variable information, and the marginals may be viewed PDF format: Data Description (352 KB)

 © 1996- , Kinsey Institute / Indiana University